allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 :::tip Dataset ID
-* To locate a dataset's ID, go to the dataset task's info panel in the [WebApp](../webapp/webapp_exp_track_visual.md).
-In the top of the panel, to the right of the dataset task name, click `ID` and the dataset ID appears.
+* To locate a dataset's ID, go to the dataset version’s info panel in the [Dataset UI](../webapp/datasets/webapp_dataset_viewing.md) where the ID is listed.
+If using `clearml` or `clearml-server` versions older than 1.6, go to the [dataset task's info panel](../webapp/webapp_exp_track_visual.md), where the ID is displayed in the task header.
 * clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.
 :::